benlye/flash-multi/doc/Module_Connections.md

 The three connection types are:
 * Native USB port
+* External USB-to-Serial Adapter
 * Internal USB-to-Serial Adapter
-* External USB-to-Serial Adapter

-The choices available to you will depend on the specific module you have.
+The connections available to you will depend on the specific module you have.

 **Note:** 'FTDI' is commonly used as a synonym for USB-to-Serial, but is in fact one specific chip used in USB-to-Serial adapters.
 For the purpose of the Flash Multi documentation 'FTDI Adapter' means 'USB-to Serial Adapter' anywhere it may be used.